lriveran/lriveran/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Electrical engineer, test engineer, tech writer
+Electrical engineer, test engineer, tech writer <br>
  👯 I’m looking to collaborate on technical writing in general, and API tech writing in particular